Travel.State.Gov >

 India-Pakistan Border – Level 4: Do Not Travel

-India and Pakistan maintain a strong military presence on both sides of the border.
-The only official India-Pakistan border crossing point for persons who are not citizens of India or Pakistan is in the state of Punjab between Attari, India, and Wagah, Pakistan.
-The border crossing is usually open but confirm the current status of the border crossing prior to commencing travel.
-A Pakistani visa is required to enter Pakistan.
+India and Pakistan have a strong military presence on both sides of the border.
+The only official border crossing for non-citizens of India or Pakistan is in Punjab.
+It is between Attari, India, and Wagah, Pakistan.
+The border crossing is usually open, but check its current status before you travel.
+To enter Pakistan, you need a Pakistani visa.
 Only U.S. citizens residing in India may apply for a Pakistani visa in India.
-Otherwise apply for a Pakistani visa in your country of residence before traveling to India.
+Otherwise, apply for a Pakistani visa in your home country before traveling to India

 Visit our website for Travel to High-Risk Areas.